collective/plone.formwidget.masterselect/README.rst

 ---------------

 Boolean indicated if the master widget should initally be triggered on load.
-Default is true for everythin except vocabulary in which case it is false to prevent an itital ajax call which usually will not be needed.
+Default is true for everything except vocabulary in which case it is false to prevent an initial ajax call which usually will not be needed.

 A single MasterSelectWidget may control any number of slave fields, new fields are controlled by adding new mappings to the slave_fields list/tuple.